Omer Atzili: Omonia

+Beitar Jerusalem

+Atzili returned to the Israeli Premier League club of his early career Beitar Jerusalem, for which he signed an initial contract on 24 December 2024.

 International career

-He represented Israel internationally at youth levels from under-19 to under-21.
+Atzili represented Israel internationally at youth levels from under-19 to under-21.

 Atzili was first called-up to the Israeli senior national team on 31 August 2016, for a 2018 FIFA World Cup qualifiers match against Italy.
 He then made his senior debut with Israel on 5 September 2016, substituting Nir Bitton in a 1–3 home loss against Italy.

-On November 10 2022, Atzili announced his retirement from the Israeli national team.
+On 10 November 2022, Atzili announced his retirement from the Israel national team.

-Personal life

-He married his Israeli girlfriend Or Ben David in 2018.
-They have a son who was born in 2018. and a daughter born in 2020.

-In June 2020, Atzili was investigated along with Dor Micha for having consensual intercourse with two minors aged under sixteen.
-Following the investigation, they were both removed from their club by Maccabi Tel Aviv owner Mitchell Goldhar.
-The State Prosecutor’s Office in September 2020 officially closed the cases against them.
-Police sources told the media that the reason cited for the closure was that the players provided proof, that each of the two girls had concealed the fact that they were minors at the time.
-Two years later, resurfaced texts revealed in 2022 showed that the players allegedly knew that the teens were underage students back then, which according to Haaretz contradicts previous claims.
-Each of them have issued several apologies over the years for any misconduct since the initial incident.